 Frequently asked questions

-Can I offer seasonal dishes year-round?
+Can I keep seasonal dishes year-round if customers love them?

-How do I prevent buying too many seasonal ingredients?
+How do I avoid over-ordering seasonal ingredients?

-📚 Sources consulted
+Sources consulted

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source